 For the last and sixth cycle, the pressure is increased to the PRO HIGH level.

-If you are already experiencing shin splints, you should do 3-5 KAATSU Cycles both before and after running.
+If you are already experiencing shin splints, you should do 3-6 KAATSU Cycles both before and after running.
 This can be in combination with icing, stretching and taking over-the-counter pain relievers.
 It is important to begin at a lower pressure (e.g., Group mode on the KAATSU Cycle 2.0, and then proceed to higher pressures in the latter cycles).

 Others also find additional relief in doing a set of 3-5 KAATSU Cycles on their arms while doing repeated Hand Clenches, Biceps Curls and Triceps Extensions (i.e., KAATSU 3-Point Arm Exercises).